The application period ends 9 January 2019 at midnight.

 For what purpose and how much?

-The Finnish Film Foundation grants festival support for the organisation of nationally significant film festivals.
+The Finnish Film Foundation grants operational support for film festivals for the organisation of nationally significant film festivals.

 The Ministry of Education enables the support by granting an annual government subsidy to the Film Foundation.